-For the 2019-2020 academic year, sixteen Student Affairs departments are executing co-curricular assessment plans utilizing a variety of assessment methods that include rubrics, surveys, and quizzes.
-After collecting learning assessment data in Fall 2019 and Spring 2020, results will be evaluated to drive improvements in Summer 2020.
-Beginning in Fall 2020, another annual assessment cycle will begin.
+Each academic year, Student Affairs departments and co-curricular programs execute co-curricular assessment plans utilizing a variety of assessment methods that include rubrics, surveys, and quizzes.
+After collecting learning outcomes assessment data in Fall and Spring semesters, results are evaluated to drive improvements.
 Learn more from our tools and resources below and for more information, please contact

 Tom Bruflat, Co-Curricular Assessment Coordinator.

 Beginning in the Summer of 2018, a small group of educational leaders embarked on a new commitment to assess and improve student learning in co-curricular programs and services.
 From that foundation, a collaborative network across Minnesota State system institutions was established to provide essential training, professional development, and resource sharing opportunities.
 Saint Paul College is proud to be serving as the lead institution within this growing partnership.
 To get involved or access the toolkit of resources, visit the

 Minnesota State Co-Curricular Assessment Community of Practice Teams site.
 If you have any specific questions, please reach out to